Expert medical and surgical care in Thailand

 Shoulder replacement is a major orthopaedic procedure performed under general anaesthesia.
 Complication rates are low in high-volume centres with dedicated upper-limb teams, but the risks should be clearly understood.

-• Infection of the joint (uncommon, under 1% with antibiotic prophylaxis)
+• Infection of the joint (an uncommon complication)2

 • Glenoid component loosening over time (the most common long-term issue)